November-7

 November-7 is a Swiss-based metal band from Neuchâtel.
 Formed in 2005, the group is known for its mix of guitar-based metal with electro influences along with melodic vocal lines and orchestral arrangements.

 Between 2006 and 2010 they released several records and DVDs and in 2011 they launched their first full-length studio album, "Season 3" (Daily Rock Records / Musikvertrieb) mixed by the legendary Stefan Glaumann (Rammstein, Within Temptation, Deathstars), which received excellent reviews throughout Europe and the US.

 Their second album, "Awaraxid 7mg", followed in 2014.
 The tracks of this opus revolve around the creation of a brand new drug whose effect is to remind people who they really are, with the consequent realization that, if they are not happy with their life, they bear the privilege and the burden of realizing their true self.

 The record received tremendous feedback both from the international media and the fans.
 November-7 open for well-established artists such as Marilyn Manson, Within Temptation, Sabaton, Paradise Lost, Lacuna Coil.

 In 2012 and 2016 they toured the UK, Germany, Belgium, Austria, Netherlands, Czech Republic and Poland.

-The band is currently working on their new record "Overload 2.0" album that is planned to be out in 2021.
+In 2018 and 2022, the band releases their opus "Overload" made up of two EPs of 5 songs each.